See a Problem?

 In the introduction, Tony Henora writes how the book began from Carlin's tapes and notes that were produced over a ten year period.
 They called this work in progress a "sortabiography".
 After Carlin's death, Henora "shaped it".
 Whatever he did to the material was just right since the book reads seamlessly and is always in the unmistakable Carlin voice.

-Near the end of Last Words, Carlin reveals that he had always wanted to do a live one-man Broadway show about is life
+...moreNear the end of Last Words, Carlin reveals that he had always wanted to do a live one-man Broadway show about is life

-Near the end of Last Words, Carlin reveals that he had always wanted to do a live one-man Broadway show about is life (a la Lily Tomlin, etc) so that he could put the characters that inspired his many voices and personas onto the stage more fully.
+I've been an admirer of Carlin for so long that it was impossible not to relish the autobiographical details and craft observations throughout this book.
+Since I listened to the audiobook I was also treated the eerie experience of hearing Carlin's brother, Patrick, read this book--Patrick's voice is similar to George's and, at times, he seemed to be channeling his younger brother.Near the end of Last Words, Carlin reveals that he had always wanted to do a live one-man Broadway show about is life (a la Lily Tomlin, etc) so that he could put the characters that inspired his many voices and personas onto the stage more fully.
 This autobiography was intended as the first-step toward making that happen.
 It's a shame George Carlin died before he could bring that project to life, for as fun as this book is to read (or listen to) the fact is that Carlin was, first and foremost, a performer.
 So much of what made Carlin's words funny and profound was his way of bringing them to life for his audiences through voices, expressions, gestures, and sheer charisma.

 Still, this book is a worthwhile consolation prize.
 It is worth the price of admission to read Carlin's account of how he pulled himself together in the late 1980s and produced some of his finest work in what many had assumed was the twilight of his career.

-But no of course not.
+...moreBut no of course not.
 Carlin grew up on the tough streets of Irish Harlem with a brilliant-but-controlling mother and a brilliant-but-psychotic father.
 He made friends, mimicked them and earned their laughter with ease and in return they conscripted him into their gang of larcenous hoodlums.
 Even looking back on his childhood many decades hence, Carlin admits no regret about being a vandal and petty thief.
 His chosen excuses; 'kids being kids' and 'the yuppies deserved it.'

 And this is the pattern of Carlin's life; that of the brilliant, organized mind that rarely brought that power to bear on the world around him in any form outside comedy.
 Carlin joined the air-force and bounced around in rank so many times he must have felt the g-forces.
 He earned early success as a comic but couldn't find a way to hold onto the money he was making, even when he lived frugally.
 At different times he loses his nest egg to theft, tax mismanagement and having it literally fly out the window.
 Even his loving marriage (monogamous, love-at-first-conversation) nearly ends in tragedy several times from drug abuse and lack of communication.
 And his fit-looking frame proved an illusion, as within lurked a heart as prone to attack as Carlin's increasingly political mouth.